tw-in-js/twind/docs/plugins.md

 > Note there are a handful of ways to build plugins but the API differs slightly to tailwind plugins

 Plugins make it possible to extend the compilers grammar by adding new directives or variants.
-Language extension like this is acieved by providing plugins in the form of named functions to the setup function.
+Language extension like this is achieved by providing plugins in the form of named functions to the setup function.

 ## Plugin without arguments